 From a handler’s perspective

 I believe that every child should meet a therapy dog, but this is especially true for children with vision impairments.
 This is because it can be difficult to find dogs to interact with otherwise.
-Being around therapy dogs changed my life for the better, and I hope that every child with a vision impairment is able to meet a therapy dog at least once in their life.
+Being around therapy dogs changed my life for the better, and I hope that others can have this experience as well.